*Editor’s note: This article has been updated to reflect the changes outlined in the Paycheck Protection Program Flexibility Act from June 4, 2020.

 Forgiveness for self-employed individuals

 You are entitled to use the PPP loan to replace lost compensation due to the impacts of COVID-19.
-However, you are not entitled to use the full amount to replace pay.
-Eight weeks worth of your 2019 net profit will be eligible for forgiveness.
+You are eligible to claim 2.5 months’ worth of your 2019 net profit to replace pay.
+If you didn’t have any other payroll expenses factoring into your PPP loan amount, this means that your entire PPP loan could be forgiven for the 24-week period.

 If you have mortgage interest, rent, or utilities expenses, you must have claimed or be entitled to claim a deduction for those expenses on your 2019 Form 1040 Schedule C in order to claim them for forgiveness.